theresakincaid/theresak.portfolio/README.md

 5. Code Review

 ## 1. Professional Self-Assessment
+Hello, I'm Theresa Kincaid.
+By the end of June 2023, I will have successfully completed my Bachelor of Computer Science from Southern New Hampshire University.

 ## 2. Category One: Software Design and Engineering
 This artifact is a Java application called “SlideShow” and was originally created in the course CS-250.
 It started as a slideshow with six slides and two navigation buttons, “Previous” and “Next”.
 The slides show various wellness related locations, each with an image and a brief description.